aradhana14nov/Community-Jaeger-Operator-tile/tutorials/jaeger-ui.md

 Follow below steps to check traces on Jaeger UI:

-1. On the services dropdown you will see all these services which are deployed on cluster and enabled for autotrace as shown in below snapshot:
+1. On the "Service" dropdown, you will see all services which are deployed on cluster and enabled for autotrace as shown in below snapshot:

 ![](_images/service-autotracing-jaeger-ui.png)